GittyMac/OpenFK/README.md

 You should find a Flash.ocx file from 2019 and earlier, as the newer versions will be locked out on January 12.

-You can grab an older version of Flash.ocx from an install.wim file from a Windows 10 version that is from 2019 or earlier.
+You can grab an older version of Flash.ocx from an install.wim file from a Windows 10 ISO that is from 2019 or earlier.

 Be sure to run the 'Configure OpenFK.bat' file to choose from some choices!